acm-uiuc/til/_til/unix/display-free-disk-space.md

+---
-# Display Free Disk Space
+title: Display Free Disk Space
+category: unix
+---

 The `df` utility is a handy way to display the free disk space available on on a specific file system or all mounted file systems.